thegetty/quire-docs/content/resources/github.md

 Some good examples of branch names are `erin-edits` or `edit/update-content`.

 {{< q-class "box tip" >}}
-- As you switch between branches in GitHub Desktop the files in your project folder that live on your computer will change accordingly.
+- As you switch between branches in GitHub Desktop, the files in your project folder that live on your computer will change accordingly.
 So if you notice content is missing or looks incorrect, make sure you are in the right branch.
 {{< /q-class >}}

 ### Make and Save Changes